-As kids develop up, they attain a point where they can start to articulate their feelings in a few details.
+As kids develop, they attain a point where they can start to articulate their feelings in a few details.
 But before the age of eight, that’s extremely difficult for them to do.
-So how can medical doctors and medical professionals come across anxiety and despair in young youngsters?
-Two nearby researchers worked on approaches to display screen and apprehend those intellectual fitness situations in children.
+So how can medical doctors and professionals encounter anxiety and despair in young youngsters?
+Two nearby researchers worked on approaches to display screens and apprehended those intellectual fitness situations in children.

 Ellen McGinnis is a clinical psychologist at the University of Vermont Medical Center.
 Her husband and research companion Ryan McGinnis is a biomedical engineering professor at UVM.

-As youngsters develop up, they reach a factor in which they could begin articulating their feelings in some element.
+As youngsters develop, they reach a factor where they can begin articulating their feelings in some element.
 But before the age of 8, it is tough for them to do.
-So how can medical doctors and scientific experts hit upon anxiety and despair in young children?
+So how can medical doctors and scientific experts address anxiety and despair in young children?
 Two local researchers have been operating on display screens and understand these mental fitness conditions in kids.

 Ellen McGinnis is a medical psychologist at the University of Vermont Medical Center.
 Her husband and studies partner Ryan McGinnis is a biomedical engineering professor at UVM.